 “What’s striking about this case, I think, is that the plaintiff and his lawyer were able to persuade the jury that Roundup had caused the plaintiff’s cancer,” Tobias said.
 “That’s the first case where a jury found that.”

 Litzenburg argued that Roundup had caused Johnson’s non-Hodgkin’s lymphoma and also that Monsanto Co. had failed to inform consumers about the potential risk of using its product.
-With evidence from internal Monsanto documents, Litzenburg and Johnson’s other lawyers were able to convince the jury of the link between Roundup and non-Hodgkin’s lymphoma, as well as demonstrate that Monsanto executives had known for decades that Roundup could cause cancer, one of Johnson’s lawyers, Brent Wisner, said in a statement, according to a recent Johnson was ultimately awarded $250 million in punitive damages and $39 million in compensatory damages.
+With evidence from internal Monsanto documents, Litzenburg and Johnson’s other lawyers were able to convince the jury of the link between Roundup and non-Hodgkin’s lymphoma, as well as demonstrate that Monsanto executives had known for decades that Roundup could cause cancer, one of Johnson’s lawyers, Brent Wisner, said in a statement, according to a recent article published by The Guardian.
+Johnson was ultimately awarded $250 million in punitive damages and $39 million in compensatory damages.

 Professor Noah Sachs, director of the law school's Robert R. Merhige, Jr. Center for Environmental Studies, has been following the issue of whether the Roundup ingredient in question in the case, glyphosate, is a carcinogen since 2015, and he reviewed Litzenburg’s case extensively.